 GeneCards Summary for VAMP2 Gene

 VAMP2 (Vesicle Associated Membrane Protein 2) is a Protein Coding gene.
-Diseases associated with VAMP2 include tetanus and botulism.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with VAMP2 include Tetanus and Botulism.
+Among its related pathways are Clathrin derived vesicle budding and Synaptic vesicle cycle.
 GO annotations related to this gene include calmodulin binding and syntaxin binding.
 An important paralog of this gene is VAMP3.

 UniProtKB/Swiss-Prot for VAMP2 Gene